Last Updated on August 18, 2023 by Mayank Dham

 In this section, we will be discussing the types of attributes in DBMS that play a major role in distinguishing their values and relationship with the parent entity.

-1. Simple Attribute:
+1. Simple Attribute in DBMS:

 In this attribute, the entity and attribute share a simple relationship with each other.
 The other characteristic of simple value is that the value must be atomic which states that the value should not be broken under any means.